...Ida Rolf and the Two Paradigms, cont'd

 Descartes believed in a physical universe made of discrete parts, which could be studied and understood.
 Quantum theory has shown this not to be the case.
 At the smallest, most fundamental level - the atomic level - the smallest particles are not discrete things, but are more accurately thought of as interconnections (the word "particle" itself is inadequate and misleading at the atomic level).
 Quantum theory leads not to things, but to constant relationship.
 The world can be broken down into parts to a point, but as the parts get tinier and tinier, they become something else, less accurately thought of as parts and more accurately as a complex web of relations.

 Descartes also believed that there is absolute truth in science, and that truth can be proven by the scientific method.
-Fritjof Capra argues in "The Turning Point", "Twentieth century physics has shown us very forcefully that there is no absolute truth in science, that all our concepts and theories are limited and approximate."
+Fritjof Capra argues in "The Turning Point", "Twentieth century physics has shown us very forcefully that there is no absolute truth in science, that all our concepts and theories are limited and approximate."14 The critics of reductionism argue that the scientific method, while useful and powerful, has its limits in understanding reality.

 (A note about relativity theory is useful here.
 Einstein never believed that his theory should or could be accurately applied to moral or metaphysical matters.
 A great many philosophers and physicists believe that Capra and others have misused relativity theory by making claims about its application to relativism in other arenas.
 Quantum theory is a different matter, and Capra is probably on firmer ground by applying it to broader issues.)